abilandz/NAT3054/Lecture_3/make.md

 CMakeCache.txt  CMakeFiles  cmake_install.cmake  Makefile
 ```

-As we can see, **cmake** generates automatically a lot of files related to the build process &mdash; most importantly, the _Makefile_ is generated automatically.
+As we can see, **cmake** generates automatically a lot of files related to the build process &mdash; most importantly, the _Makefile_ is generated automatically for the native build tool **make**.

 Finally, we can build the project, and we have to use the same "build" directory as the command argument, as in the previous configuration step: